About Me

 I am a LSSTC Catalyst Fellow at Rutgers University.
 I work on applying AI methods to cautsic maps of quasar lensing events to extract useful represntations of these maps and connect them to the underlying lensing parameters.
 My research is designed to help model microlesning variability of lensed quasars in the era of the Rubin Observatory's Legacy Survey of Space and Time (LSST).

 I am the coordinator of the Rubin LSST TVS microlensing subgroup whose key activities include providing critical scientific input to Rubin Observatory to determine a final survey strategy for LSST that would benefit the microlensing science and ensure the scientific community develops tools to study microlensing in the LSST era.
-I was also a LSSTC Data Science Fellow and have been trained in data engineering, Bayesian statistics, machine learning, image processing, and advance data visualisation.
+I was also a LSSTC Data Science Fellow and have mastered data engineering, Bayesian statistics, machine learning, image processing, and advance data visualisation.
+Furthermore, I am actively working as a member of the Roman Galactic Exoplanet Survey Project Infrastructure Team to prepare for the Glactic survey of the Roman Space telescope.

 Education: